Storyboarded animations for visual states

 For more info on the implications of a dependent animation and what animations are considered dependent, see "Dependent and independent animations" section of Storyboarded animations.

 For visual states, the apparent FillBehavior of a storyboarded animation is different than how they'd behave if you applied them directly to a UI element property.
 If a visual state is changed to another state, all the property changes applied by the previous visual state and its animations are canceled, even if the new visual state doesn't specifically apply a new animation to a property.
 (In contrast, a storyboarded animation directly targeting an app UI property has HoldEnd behavior; for more info, see Storyboarded animations.)

-For many visual state changes, you only need to define a new visual state that's empty (has no animations and no Storyboard value).
-Your control logic can go to the empty visual state in order to deactivate the animations applied by other visual states in that VisualStateGroup.
+For many visual state changes, you only define a new visual state that's empty (it has no animations and no Storyboard value).
+Your control logic can invoke the empty visual state in order to deactivate the animations applied by other visual states in the same VisualStateGroup.
 For example, many control templates have a state named "Normal" in the "CommonStates" VisualStateGroup, which has no Storyboard value.
 The control logic can go to the "Normal" state in order to cancel the other visual state animations in the same group such as "PointerOver", "Disabled" and so on.

 Note When a control goes to an empty visual state, properties of a control use the original template values or other defaults, unless UI definition XAML has a value or the app code changes it at run time.
 More precisely, when the animation to the property value is disabled, the value is re-evaluated according to dependency property value precedence; for more info on this concept see Dependency properties overview.

 Most controls that define visual states and that can be selected or invoked in some way have a primary visual group named "CommonStates".
 Within "CommonStates" you typically see these named states: